 From left: Alaska Airlines First Officer Kim Ford, Alaska Airlines Captain Tara Wright, Alaska Airlines Senior Diversity & Inclusion Specialist Theressa Irigon-Rachetto, Sisters of the Skies President & United Airlines Captain Theresa Claiborne, Alaska Airlines First Officer Mallory Cave

 Today’s flight deck is full of incredible professionals, but also lacking diversity.
-African American female pilots make up about one half of 1 percent of all professional pilots across the industry.
+Black female pilots make up about one half of 1 percent of all professional pilots across the industry.
 At Alaska, we’re all about people and reflecting those we serve, but this statistic is a reminder of how far we have to go.

 This morning, we signed a new pledge with Sisters of the Skies, a nonprofit committed to pilot diversity.
-We aim to increase our female African American pilots over the next six years across Alaska Airlines and Horizon Air, and support the path to expose and inspire more young women to get there.
+We aim to increase our female Black pilots over the next six years across Alaska Airlines and Horizon Air, and support the path to expose and inspire more young women to get there.